 Regulations governing payment systems and intellectual property tend to impose relatively fewer restrictions on digital trade in services.
 But their impact on digital trade should not be underestimated.
 For example, instant payment systems lower transaction costs, essential for facilitating the cross-border exchange of digital goods and services (box 4.4).
+They are also essential for secure and well-performing online sales and transactions, identified To fully leverage the opportunities of digital trade, it is essential to not only have robust Internet access and digital infrastructure, but also supportive government regulations for ICT, digital goods and services, and e-commerce.

-They are also essential for secure and well-performing online sales and transactions, identified as a top priority for enhancing intra-African digital trade (see table 4.1).
-Indeed, successful AfCFTA implementation requires a payment system that enables seamless cross-border transactions across all African countries.
+as a top priority for enhancing intra-African digital trade (see table 4.1).
+Indeed, successful AfCFTA implementation requires a payment system that enables seamless crossborder transactions across all African countries.
 Given the diversity of currencies, banking systems, and financial infrastructures, a continental centralized market can mitigate risks and foster financial integration.